jdevfullstack/generative-ai-review/README.md

 is really not capable of new data, so for deprecated or new functions, it's not capable of answering.

-So, yes this is one limitation of GPTs.
+So, yes this is one limitation of GenAI.

 ## Responsible Use
 ### Inconvenient Responsible Use